 A gentleman and his wife stop to ask me directions for the café in the park.
 Before I have a chance to point, he exclaims, “Oh, my goodness – you’re writing!
 And with a proper pen!
 It’s ages since I’ve seen anyone do that.
 I’m impressed!”

 I am not used to strangers expressing quite so much astonishment, true, but I am used to getting looks; looks that combine puzzlement with wariness or a hint of admiration.
 Sometimes, when I look up, I meet a supportive smile from the person opposite me on the Tube or across the coffee shop.
-In my mid-forties, what used to be viewed as youthful quirkiness is now labelled as middle-age eccentricity but, the truth is, I have written with a fountain since I was nine years old – ever since I was sent to a a French school.
+In my mid-forties, what used to be viewed as youthful quirkiness is now labelled as middle-age eccentricity, but the truth is I have written with a fountain since I was nine years old – ever since I was sent to a a French school.
 The teachers there demanded that we use nibs.
 Allegedly, it helped improve our handwriting.
 I have just never grown out of it.

 I derive great pleasure from writing with a fountain pen.
 I love the soft murmur of a well worn-in nib as it glides on the paper, tracing glistening black swirls which turn into an elegant matt as they dry.
 I own four fountain pens.
 The latest addition (and the only non Parker-made), was crafted from a piece of 13th Century oak, recovered from the timber ceiling of York Minster.
 The handsome nib is engraved with a pattern of swirls.
 I have had it only a few months and it has not yet got used to the caprices of my hand.
 It has not yet learnt to pace its ink flow.
 It stumbles, rebels, catches on the paper, and scratches it with a harsh rasp.
 I try and be patient and exercise it regularly, to train it to my fingers.
 The eldest of the four saw me through my final school exams.
 The stainless steel barrel is just the right thickness and weight for my hand.
-The crimson plastic of the grip section has changed shape over the years, moulded by the inside of my right middle finger knuckle.
-The small nib tip skates across the paper with seamless dexterity, and in almost total silence.
+The burgundy red plastic of the grip section has changed shape over the years, moulded by the knuckle of my right middle finger.
+The small hooded nib skates across the paper with seamless dexterity, and in almost total silence.
 It is an old friend who knows all my thoughts and whims, and is at one with my hand.

 I like the fact that you can hold a fountain pen in your hand lightly, and not have to force it down onto the paper as you have to do with a biro.
 I like the boldness of the black ink that stands out against the white paper, like an uncompromising statement, ready to be counted.